 5.17.1 A further important potential contribution to meeting housing needs could be the re-use of existing vacant homes.
 This can include homes which have been vacant in the short or long term, including single units or potentially blocks of apartments which remain unsold or un-let.

-However, it should be noted that these would not technically be "new homes" in planning terms, as they are already counted within the Borough's housing stock.
-However, they could represent significant housing options for those seeking accommodation in Knowsley, potentially easing demand for new units, so should be considered as part of assessments of housing need in the Borough (see the Knowsley SHMA, 2010).
+It should be noted that these would not technically be "new homes" in planning terms, as they are already counted within the Borough's housing stock.
+In addition, as previously noted, a certain amount of short term vacancy within the housing stock will assist with the facilitation of churn in the wider housing market.
+However, vacant homes could represent significant housing options for those seeking accommodation in Knowsley, potentially easing demand for new units, so should be considered as part of assessments of housing need in the Borough (see the Knowsley SHMA, 2010).